 Wrap me in Diamonds Crochet Scarf

-Purchase a printable, ad-free PDF of this pattern here.
+Purchase a printable, ad-free PDF of this pattern on Etsy or purchase on Ravelry

 Save this to your Ravelry favorites here